bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 ##### Prerequisites

-**Node.js file generator**
+**Sample File export generator**

-**Note** : *Any latest version of Node.js installed.
-At the time of writing this tutorial the version of Node is v12.16.1.
-Ensure its in your classpath. *
+**Note** : Any latest version of Node.js installed.
+At the time of writing this tutorial the version of Node used is v12.16.1.
+Ensure its in your classpath.

 1. Create a folder 'KendraCustomDocumentEnrich' on your local or [AWS Cloud9](https://aws.amazon.com/cloud9/) and download the 'exportDocumentsKendraCDE.js' node.js file in it.
 Run 'npm install' to install the dependancies listed in 'package.json' file.
 2. Within 'KendraCustomDocumentEnrich', create folders 'data/raw/'
 3. The sample code will do the following
    - Iterate through each of sample web urls and fetch basic info like 'title', 'description', 'keywords' etc.
    - Create 'fileName.json' and put all attributes for parsing using pre-extractor.
-Programme will store in folder 'data/raw/'
+Programme will store in folder 'data/raw/'.
+It will create one json file per web page
-7. Run the sample code by typing and verify the outputs and generated files in the folders
+7. Run the sample code by typing below command and verify the outputs and generated files in the folders

 ```
 node exportDocumentsKendraCDE.js
 ```
 **Lambda Function**

-Create a lambda function named "preHook" and the code *preHook.py*.
+Create a lambda function named **preHook** and the code **preHook.py**.
 Refer [Create a Lambda function with the console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html).
 Note the ARN as it will be needed later

 **Note** : In pre extraction S3 bucket during the sync , a folder **pre-extraction/** gets populated which has original documents stored.
 It was also have the altered documents which Custom Data Enrichment tool creates.
-For this tutorial we will populated the altered document with 'description' and return additional metadata with it.
+For this tutorial we will populate the altered document with 'description' and return additional metadata with it.

 ![](images/preExtractBucketDetails.png)